• Skip to main content

 Storage Instructions - Leftover steak and grilled veggies can be stored in an airtight container in the fridge for up to 3 days.
 Extra toppings can be stored in separate containers.
 Guacamole won't keep well so try to eat it the day it's made!

-Leftover Ideas - Having leftover steak fajita filling is a great thing!
+Leftover Ideas - Having leftover steak fajitas is a great thing!
 There are lots of ways to repurpose it into a whole new meal!

 • Steak Fajita Sheet Pan Nachos - Cover a sheet pan with chips, shredded cheese, leftover fajita steak and veggies and more cheese.
 Bake in the oven until hot!
 Add toppings.

-• Breakfast Steak Fajitas - Warm your leftover steak taco filling in a skillet and serve in warm tortillas with scrambled eggs, shredded cheese and salsa.
+• Breakfast Steak Fajitas - Warm your leftover steak taco filling in a skillet and serve in warm tortillas with scrambled eggs, shredded cheese and 5 Minute Salsa.

 • Quesadillas - Leftover steak fajitas make a great filling for quesadillas.
 We love to make them in our panini press!
 Add lots of extra cheese and top them with avocado and plain yogurt or sour cream.
 You can also make quesadillas in a skillet or on a sheet pan in the oven.